 The beauty of the stories lies in the ease with which they juxtapose the mysterious with the real.
 Often the two are spoken of in the same breath.
 “The elder brother was taken by the drink.
 The younger by fairies.”
 Thus begins a story, Dream of the Golden Mahseer, about two brothers called Mama Heh and Mama Kyn who have been through the World Wars.
 As Mama Heh fades away to his end, he keeps hallucinating about his son who had died in a wet, cold Burmese war camp.
 Before he dies “at four in the morning when the rooster crowed, he smiled.
 Aunt Ruth, who was watching by his bedside, said he muttered, ‘He is here.’”
 When Mama Kyn starts disappearing for days on end, it is naturally deduced that he has been ensnared by some water-fairy.
 A broom is planted at his door as the only possible sentry that could be effective.
 The broom is found displaced indeed when he vanishes forever, causing a furor.

 Imaginatively titled 19/87, symbolizes rift between the Khasi and the ‘dkhars’, or the locals and the outsiders.
 Suleiman, whose father had come to settle in Shillong when he was merely two, doesn’t know where to go back when stones rain on his roof in the nights and the streets rend with the shrieks of “‘Dkhar liah, mih na Shillong.’
 You bastard outsider, get out of Shillong.”
 His father is dead already and he doesn’t remember anyone else.
 Kites are used as a beautiful symbol representing both strife and yearning for freedom from curfews.
-Nothing sums the senselessness of the ethnic rebellion more than the beautiful close of one of such stories, “As he walked, scanning the road for a taxi he was sure he wouldn’t pass, rainwater gushed around his ankles.
+What can sum the senselessness of the ethnic rebellion more than the beautiful close of one of such stories, “As he walked, scanning the road for a taxi he was sure he wouldn’t pass, rainwater gushed around his ankles.
 It was dark and murky, it could be blood for all he knew.
-Wounds ran deep in this hill-station town in the middle of nowhere.”
+Wounds ran deep in this hill-station town in the middle of nowhere”?

 Pilgrimage is a touching story of a girl who has drifted away to Delhi and has come to Shillong to refresh her roots.
 Remembering her Assamese boyfriend of the adolescent years, she desperately seeks his house which seems to have been swallowed by the altered landscape.
 Owner of a kwai kiosk offers her the wisdom, “And that’s what pilgrimages are for, really.
 To think about the places and people you leave behind.”